necolas/idiomatic-css/README.md

 /**
  * Short description using Doxygen-style comment format *
- * Long description first sentence starts here and continues on this line for a
+ * The first sentence of the long description starts here and continues on this
- * while finally concluding here at the end of this paragraph.
+ * line for a while finally concluding here at the end of this paragraph.
  *
  * The long description is ideal for more detailed explanations and
  * documentation.
 It can include example HTML, URLs, or any other information